bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### Supported modalities, quantitative maps and grouped scan collections

 The term anatomical imaging data spans a broad range of  MRI applications.
 These applications share in common the ability to convey structural information about the imaged anatomy, but differ by the nature of the data they create.
-The main distinction can be drawn between anatomical imaging data those report `conventional MRI contrasts` (i.e. weightings) in
-an arbitrary gray-scale range and those provide quantitative parameters characterizing underlying tissue properties.
+The main distinction can be drawn between anatomical imaging data i) those report `conventional MRI` images with typical contrasts (i.e. weightings) in an arbitrary gray-scale range and ii) those provide quantitative parameters characterizing underlying tissue properties.
 The latter type of anatomical imaging data is commonly referred as `quantitative MRI (qMRI) maps`.

-There are also cases where multiple anatomical images are collected by purposefully varying MRI acquisition parameters.
-These `grouped scan collections` are then processed for deriving qMRI maps or enhancing certain contrast properties.
+There are also special cases where multiple anatomical images are collected by varying MRI acquisition parameters on purpose.
+These `grouped scan collections` are then processed for deriving qMRI maps or to enhance certain contrast/signal features that would not be possible to do so without combining multiple images.

 Given the broad scope of anatomical imaging data, one key label (e.g. modality) cannot identify semantic attributes of all the data types outlined above.
 To